 A Phase 2 proof of concept study was conducted in 2014 testing LV-101 versus placebo in PWS.
 This randomized, double-blinded, placebo-controlled study showed clinically meaningful improvements in hyperphagia and associated behavioral symptoms.
-These data were recently presented at the 2018 Annual Meeting of the Pediatric Academic Societies and published in JCI Insight.
+These data were presented at the 2018 Annual Meeting of the Pediatric Academic Societies and published in JCI Insight.

-Based on the positive results seen in the Phase 2 study, Levo Therapeutics is currently enrolling patients in a Phase 3 clinical trial of LV-101, referred to as CARE-PWS.
+Based on the positive results seen in the Phase 2 study, Levo Therapeutics is conducting a Phase 3 clinical trial of LV-101, referred to as CARE-PWS.
 Top-line results from the 8-week placebo-controlled period were announced in August of 2020, and later presented at the 2021 Annual Meeting of the Endocrine Society (ENDO 2021).

 In July 2021, we announced that the U.S. Food and Drug Administration (FDA) had granted Priority Review for its New Drug Application (NDA) for LV-101 (intranasal carbetocin) as a treatment for hyperphagia and behavioral distress associated with PWS.

 LV-101 represents the first of what we hope to be many treatments for this complex syndrome.
 We are developing additional programs for the treatment of PWS leveraging our understanding of the underlying neurobiological pathophysiology.